 Launched in late 2019, the USSC Grills brand is an offshoot of USSC (United States Stove Company) who have been selling wood stoves since 1869.
 I’ve known of USSC for many years, since my early days with pellets and the USSC pellet stoves.
-So when USSC Grills was launched to offer a selection of pellet grills USSC they had the opportunity to leverage their brand’s heritage and many years experience with pellet combustion technologies.
-Their pellet grills are not by any means ‘bad’, however, as I discuss below, for their price point/features they are just lost amongst other competing pellet grills/smokers.
+So when USSC Grills was launched to offer a selection of pellet grills USSC they had the opportunity to leverage their brand’s heritage and many years of experience with pellet combustion technologies.
+Their pellet grills are not by any means ‘bad’.
+However, as I discuss below, for their price point/features they are just lost amongst other competing pellet grills/smokers.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Table of Contents

 Research/compare over 240 pellet grills/smokers on sale today

 Introduction To USSC Grills

 As I’ve stated above, the parent company USSC has been around for well over a hundred years, and they know how to sell, market and distribute products.

 Therefore, you will find USSC Grills in places like Walmart and Lowes.

 However, their online presence is very limited, you will be hard-pressed to find online promotional materials on these pellet grills.

 Furthermore, you will find very few, if any, ‘YouTubers’ or ‘BBQ influencers’ talking about these pellet grills.